 With the outbreak of the Civil War in 1861, the area around Fort Frederick once again became important militarily.
 The Chesapeake and Ohio Canal, which passes one-quarter mile south of the fort (the railroad did not yet exist on this side of the river), and the Baltimore and Ohio Railroad on the opposite (then Virginia) side of the river, became focal points of defense for the Union Army.
 In December the 1st Maryland Infantry (U.S.) under the command of Colonel John Kenly, was assigned to protect the canal and guard the fords and ferries of the Potomac River between Four Locks, to the east, and Cherry Run, to the west.
 Company H of this regiment was ordered to occupy Fort Frederick.
-On Christmas Day, 1861, these troops fought a skirmish with Confederate Raiders.
-Unfortunately, very few details of this engagement remain, and it is not known whether the action took place near the walls of the fort, or along the canal or river.
-In any case, the Union troops guarding the river were successful in defending the canal, but were not able to prevent Confederates from tearing up the railroad on the other side.
+On Christmas Day, 1861, these troops fought a skirmish with Confederate Cavalry.
+The skirmish took place along the Potomac River below the fort and the Union troops guarding the river were successful in defending the canal, but were not able to prevent Confederates from tearing up the railroad on the other side.
 On January 1, 1862 another skirmish took place at the Fort, as Union Troops again repulsed confederates attempting to tear up the railroad.

 This is the last occurrence of the fort’s use by a military command.
 However, the area around the fort remained vulnerable to Confederate Raiders through the rest of the war.
 Hence, troops frequently passed near the fort and at times occupied grounds now encompassed by the state park.
 Most notable is October 1862 when a picket of the 12th Illinois Cavalry was assigned to the canal "immediately south of old Fort Frederick."